 About 1994.pl

 1994.pl was built as a working archive — a place to see real material, not just read about it.
-Every note shown here comes directly from a private collection built and documented piece by piece, examined under light, photographed, and compared against printers’ records where possible.
+Every piece shown here comes directly from a private collection assembled item by item, examined under light, photographed carefully, and documented with attention to printing method, administrative purpose, and historical context.

-What began in 2024 as a small study of Poland’s 1994 specimen series has grown into a detailed visual and technical record: from overprints and perforated issues to trial prints and acceptance proofs produced by Thomas De La Rue (TDLR) in London and PWPW in Warsaw.
-These materials form a complete view of how the post-redenomination złoty was designed, tested, and secured.
+What began in 2024 as a focused study of Poland’s 1994 specimen series has grown into a broader research project: trial prints, perforated issues, overprints, and acceptance proofs produced by Thomas De La Rue in London and PWPW in Warsaw — a complete view of how the post-redenomination złoty was designed, tested, secured, and released.

-The site is divided simply: Collection gathers the permanent reference holdings; Marketplace lists items occasionally released for sale or trade.
-Everything else — including this page — exists to document the work honestly, without marketing or filler.
+The site is divided simply: Collection holds the permanent reference material; Marketplace lists items occasionally released for sale or trade.
+Everything else — including this page — exists to document the work directly and without filler.

 All descriptions and photographs are original work unless noted otherwise.
-Reuse is welcome under fair credit; details are on the Image Licensing page.
-Questions or new information are always welcome at info@1994.pl.
+Reuse is welcome with fair credit, with details on the Image Licensing page.
+Questions, corrections, or new information are always appreciated at info@1994.pl.

 Bibliography & sources